Sarah E. Gabbett: UDC

-Gabbett travelled extensively after the war, staying a great portion of her time in Ireland looking after her landed estates.
+Gabbett travelled extensively after the war, spending a great portion of her time in Ireland looking after her landed estates.

 In 1896, (Note: According to Collier (1920), Mrs. Gabbett returned to Georgia in 1895.)
 Gabbett returned to Georgia, and made her home in Atlanta.
-After her return to the U.S., Gabbett became deeply interested in the UDC.
-She joined the UDC as soon as the Atlanta Chapter was organized and became enthusiastic in its patriotic work.
+After her return to the U.S., Gabbett became very interested in the UDC.
+She joined the UDC as soon as the Atlanta Chapter was organised and became enthusiastic in its patriotic work.

-In 1898, when Mrs. Erwin told Gabbett about the idea of the Southern Cross of Honor, Gabbett became excited, and urged Mrs. Erwin to prepare resolutions and have the UDC act upon them.
+In 1898, when Mary Ann Cobb Erwin told Gabbett about the idea of the Southern Cross of Honor, Gabbett became excited, and urged Mrs. Erwin to prepare resolutions and have the UDC act upon them.
 She discussed with Mrs. Erwin and Mrs. Plane the design of the badge.
 According to Collier (1920), Gabbett spoke of a design after the Cross of Dannebrog which she sentimentally believed to be the same in large measure as the Cross that was adopted.
 According to the Confederate Veteran (1911), it was said that Gabbett chose her design for the cross of honor from an old tombstone in Ireland.
-At any rate, Mrs. Erwin said that Gabbett did suggest the Deo vindice from the Seal of the Confederate States to be inscribed around the battle flag.
-The United Confederate Veterans (UCV) made a great deal of Gabbett, and one of the camps in Atlanta made her an honorary member of it.
+At any rate, Mrs. Erwin said that Gabbett suggested the Deo vindice from the Seal of the Confederate States to be inscribed around the battle flag.
+The United Confederate Veterans (UCV) admired Gabbett, and one of the camps in Atlanta made her an honorary member of it.
 She always addressed them as "Comrades".
 In a speech delivered at Los Angeles, she assured the veterans that the Cross should be protected.
 Below is an extract from the speech made upon that occasion:

 "I, as Custodian, desire to assure the veterans that every possible precaution shall be taken to keep the integrity of the cross inviolate.
 Intended as a gift of love and honor to the brave defenders of their rights, the Daughters of the Confederacy shall protect it from falling into the hands of the unworthy.
 To that end, a patent has been se¬ cured and certificates of eligibility, duly signed, required from every applicant for the Cross."

 At the UDC Convention at Richmond, Va., in 1899, Mrs. Weed presiding, Gabbett was made Custodian of the Cross, and a committee given her to draw up the rules regulating its bestowal.
-Thereafter, annually, she gave her report to the convention.
-In 1905, she became very feeble and the work greatly taxed her, so she presented her resignation at New Orleans in 1910 and her successor was named, Mrs. L. H. Raines, of Savannah, Georgia.
+Thereafter, she annually gave her report to the convention.
+In 1905, she became very feeble and the work strained her, so she presented her resignation at New Orleans in 1910 and her successor was named, Mrs. L. H. Raines, of Savannah, Georgia.

 In her later life, she was presented with a large gold cross of honor by the UCV of Georgia.